RidePIN Makes It Easier to Order Ride Sharing Transportation Services

 Discussing his future plans, Valentin Malinov also mentioned that future releases of RidePIN will enable users the ability to request rides via SMS, Email and buy-in options that will grant the user access to more of RidePIN's special features.

-*This information is from an external source (RidePIN).
+(i)Source/Reference: RidePIN.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.